 So what are you going to do about it?

-Over time, I have seen how some practices have helped me and my team handle the issues I listed above.
+Over the years, a few practices have helped my team and I handle the issues above.

 - Keeping notes